 The possibilities are literally infinite, and nearly any kind of rhythmic movement is useful.
 Nevertheless — with decades of practice, clinical experience, and knowledge of anatomy — I have cooked up some pretty good mobilizations!
 A complete reference to mobilization exercises for many common conditions is published in Appendix C. But here are four favourites, great examples of “feel good” mobilizations that I always look forward to doing …

 Deep Gluteal Mobilization — Starting from a seated position, place your ankle on the stretch side over your knee on the other side.
 Let your lifted knee relax downwards for a moment, and then begin to lean forward from your pelvis.
 Avoid simply slumping forward, which is useless.
-The image that is the key to this stretch is to “push your belly button between your legs.”
+Visualize pushing your belly button between your legs.
 Now do this on the other side, to even yourself out, even if you have symptoms only on one side.
 Now, to complete the mobilization for both sides, place your feet widely on the floor, and drop your knees straight down towards the floor.

 Stick-Yer-Bum-Out — This unusual mobilization reaches the low back and gluteus maximus in a way that no other exercise can, stimulating that hard-to-reach spot in the very bottom “corner” of the low back, just above the dimple.
 Stick your bum out as though you are going to sit down on a stool that is well behind you and off to one side.
 Your knees must bend.
 Round your low back like the top of a ball, lean your torso in the other direction (i.e. bum goes left, torso goes right), and twist your shoulders to face back towards the middle.
 (The further you lean and twist, the further the stretch will “reach” into your upper back.)
 To conclude, stand up and lean back a bit, clenching your gluteal and low back muscles firmly.
 Now alternate from side to side: left, clench, right, clench, left, clench, etc.